syntaxandempathy/s-and-e-hub/articles/0901-count-that-couldnt/materials/script-test-2/README.md

 *A collection of scripts and data for analyzing text transformations during the writing process.*

 ## Overview
-This directory contains data and scripts used to analyze the evolution of text through multiple editing stages.
-The analysis focuses on word retention, sentence structure, and overall similarity between consecutive versions of a document.
-The results are presented in CSV and Markdown files, along with visualizations in a zipped bundle.
-This analysis helps to understand the impact of different editing stages on the final product.
-The provided Python script (though incomplete) was intended to process these data.
+This directory contains data and scripts used to analyze the evolution of a text document through several editing stages (draft, refined, edited, final).
+The analysis focuses on metrics such as word retention, sentence structure changes, and cosine similarity between versions using TF-IDF.
+The results are presented in both CSV and visual formats.
+This collection serves as a record of the experiment and its findings.
+The analysis highlights the impact of the editing process on the document's structure and content.
+This repository includes data files, analysis scripts, and generated charts.

 ## Contents
-- `Article_metrics__by_stage_.csv` — Metrics (words, sentences, etc.) for each article stage.
+* `Article_metrics__by_stage_.csv` — Metrics (words, sentences, etc.) for each stage of article development.
-- `ChatGPT-Python analysis results.md` — ChatGPT's analysis of the Python script and its limitations.
+* `ChatGPT-Python analysis results.md` — ChatGPT analysis of the Python script and results.
-- `Consecutive_version_retention___similarity.csv` — Word and sequence similarity between consecutive versions.
+* `Consecutive_version_retention___similarity.csv` — Word and sequence similarity between consecutive versions.
-- `Pairwise_cosine_similarity__TF-IDF_.csv` — Pairwise cosine similarity scores using TF-IDF.
+* `Pairwise_cosine_similarity__TF-IDF_.csv` — Pairwise cosine similarity between all versions using TF-IDF.
-- `base_agg.csv` — Aggregated metrics across all version comparisons.
+* `base_agg.csv` — Aggregated metrics across all article versions.
-- `charts_bundle.zip` — Contains visualization charts (png files).
+* `charts_bundle.zip` — Zip archive containing visualizations of the analysis results (png format).

 ## Quick Start
-The Python script (`0510-generate-data.py`, not included) was designed to process the article files.
-Due to incompleteness, execution requires patching and completion of the script.
-Results were partially generated via ChatGPT.
+The Python script (not included here) processes the four article versions (.md files, not included here) to generate the CSV files.
+The charts were generated using a separate process, not included here.

 ## Conventions
-CSV files use commas as separators.
-Chart filenames in `charts_bundle.zip` describe the visualized data.
+CSV files use consistent naming and column headers.
+Data represents different perspectives on the text transformation process.

 ---
 Last updated: 2025-09-13